Sheila Dillon: Career

 After university, Dillon spent a year in Finland with the British Council.
 She then undertook postgraduate work in the American Midwest before getting a job in publishing at the Indiana University Press.
 During her time at Little Brown & Co Publishers, she was involved in a landmark sex discrimination case pertaining to issues of equal pay which helped change discriminatory employment practices in the USA.

 Working with Derek Cooper, Dillon was responsible for coverage of Bovine spongiform encephalopathy (BSE), GM and food irradiation which helped establish food as an important, newsworthy subject.
 She has been the presenter of Radio 4’s The Food Programme since taking over from Derek Cooper.
 She hosts the annual BBC Radio Food and Farming Awards.

 Awards and honours

 Dillon has won awards for her work, including the Glaxo Science Prize, the Caroline Walker Award and several Glenfiddich Awards.
 In 2008, she was awarded an honorary degree by City University for her work, which, the citation says, "has changed the way in which we think about food."
-She is also a patron of Oxford Gastronomic.
+She is a patron of Oxford Gastronomic.

 In 2010, Dillon received an "Outstanding Achievement Award" from Observer Food Monthly magazine and was one of the "100 Leading Influential Ladies".